Estimated reading time: 12 minutes

 Now, I get it: life is short.
-We all like to be spontaneous.
-When you get a chance to pack up and go on an adventure for the weekend (or find FANTASTIC shoes), it’s hard to say no. But remember, spontaneity has a price.
+We all like to be spontaneous every now and again.
+When you get a chance to pack up and go on an adventure for the weekend, it’s hard to say no. But remember, spontaneity has a price.
 If you plan your travel, shopping, and entertainment a little in advance, you will save on tickets, airfare, clothing, and more.
 Look at your entertainment budget and start to piece together a realistic picture.

 Once you feel your budget is realistic, think of those significant items coming up in the next year.
 Are you going to buy a car, for example?
 Planning will let you figure out how much to put down, the kind of financing you need, and even the best car to buy.